Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 The 4 Clinical Stages

 Doctors classify posterior tibial tendon dysfunction in 4 progressive stages.
-Knowing your stage determines your treatment options.

 Stage I: Tendon inflammation or microdamage, but no change in foot shape.
 Conservative treatment works well.
+This is where you want to catch it.

 Stage II: The tendon begins to elongate and the arch gradually flattens.
-At this stage, most patients can no longer complete a single-leg heel raise.
+Most patients at this stage can no longer complete a single-leg heel raise.
+Conservative treatment is still possible but requires more intensive management, often with specialized ankle-foot orthoses.

 What Causes Posterior Tibial Tendonitis in Runners?

-The most common cause is classic overuse: ramping mileage too fast, or resuming training too quickly after time off.
+The most common cause is classic overuse: ramping mileage too fast or resuming training too quickly after time off.

 Acute tears from a fall or sudden ankle roll are less common but do occur.